Daniel Tyler: American Civil War service

 At the start of the Civil War, Tyler volunteered to be an aide-de-camp to Brig.
 Gen. Robert Patterson in April 1861.
 He served briefly as the colonel of the 1st Connecticut Infantry.
 He was appointed brigadier general in the Connecticut Militia on May 10, 1861 and commanded a division in Brig.
 Gen. Irvin McDowell's Army of Northeastern Virginia, with which he fought in the First Battle of Bull Run.
 Tyler was mustered out on August 11, 1861.
 Though he has been assigned a substantial portion of the blame for the Union disaster at Bull Run, he was appointed to the rank of brigadier general of volunteers on March 13, 1862.
-He was sent to the west and commanded a brigade in the Army of the Mississippi between May 1, 1862 and July 22, 1862 during the Siege of Corinth.
+He was sent to the west and commanded a brigade in the Army of the Mississippi between May 1, 1862 and July 22, 1862 during the siege of Corinth.

-At the Battle of Harpers Ferry on September 15, 1862, Tyler's division surrendered to the forces of Confederate Lieutenant General Thomas J. "Stonewall" Jackson.
+At the Battle of Harpers Ferry on September 15, 1862, a large number of Union troops surrendered to the forces of Confederate General Thomas J. "Stonewall" Jackson.
 The Union soldiers, who were paroled after their capture, were sent to Camp Douglas, which already had been used as a prisoner of war camp for Confederates captured at the Battle of Fort Donelson, for temporary detention.
-Under the terms of the prisoner exchanged cartel then in effect, they had to await formal exchange before they could leave the camp.
-These 8,000 paroled Union soldiers began to arrive at Camp Douglas on September 28, 1862 and Tyler took temporary command of the camp.
-Under Tyler's command these Union soldiers had to live under similar conditions to those endured by the Confederate prisoners from Fort Donelson.
-In fact, the conditions were worse because the camp had become filthy and even more run down during its occupancy by the prisoners.
+Under the terms of the prisoner exchange cartel then in effect, they had to await formal exchange before they could leave the camp.
+These 8,000 paroled Union soldiers began to arrive at Camp Douglas on September 28, 1862, and Tyler was ordered to take temporary command of the camp.
+Under Tyler's command, these Union soldiers had to live under similar conditions to those endured by the Confederate prisoners from Fort Donelson.
+In fact, the conditions were worse because the camp had become filthy and even more run-down during its occupancy by the prisoners.
 The parolees had a two-month stay at the camp.
 Tyler was relieved as commander on November 20, 1862.
-Later, Tyler commanded at Baltimore, at Harper's Ferry between June 13, 1863 and July 3, 1864, and finally at the District of Delaware between July 3, 1863 and January 19, 1864.
+Later, Tyler commanded at Baltimore, at Harper's Ferry between June 13, 1863, and July 3, 1864, and finally at the District of Delaware between July 3, 1863, and January 19, 1864.